DrPity/gardengnome/README.md

 _gardengnome_ provides a simple RSB service for querying a MongoDB database containing user profiles.
-It requires a running `mongod` instance.
+It requires a running `mongod --dbpath ./data/db/` instance.

 Starting it with `factoryreset` as argument will reset the underlying database with the data specified in `src/main/resources/data`.

-Currently, it also provides a REST service:
+Currently, it also provides a REST service.

 ## Show basic information about the database